Study: Defined Benefit Pensions Continue to Be More Cost-Effective Than 401(k)s

 How can PERA members and retirees stay up-to-date and get involved in the process?

 PERA On The Issues is a good place to start — our biweekly newsletter will be up-to-date on any legislation that affects PERA.
-We also encourage people to follow the Colorado Retirement Action Center on Facebook and sign up for the PERA Ambassadors newsletter here.
+We also encourage people to follow the Colorado Retirement Action Center on Facebook.

 In addition, the General Assembly website has lots of great information.
 You can listen to committee meetings, view calendars, review the status of a bill, and sign up to testify at committee meetings.